London Eye is a giant Ferris Wheel at the heart of the capital and is one of the iconic symbols of modern London.

 There are two waiting lines at London Eye: one to buy the ticket and another for boarding.

-During peak periods including weekends and school holidays, the wait in the standard ticket lines can also last more than an hour.
+During peak periods including weekends and school holidays, the wait in the standard ticket lines can last more than an hour.

 The waiting time in the Fast Track ticket line is much shorter, but then the tickets are also 10 Pounds costlier.